parappayo/book-notes/README.md

 * Practical Common Lisp
 * Think Python
 * The Joy of Clojure
-* The Hitchhiker's Guide to Python
 * Ruby Under a Microscope
+* Practical Vim
+* Switch: How to Change Things When Change is Hard
+* Secure Your Node.js Web Application

 ## You May Question My Sanity